L S LOWRY PRINTS

 Editions

 Lowry prints were released in editions from as little as 75 up to 850.
-Quite often the print will have a pencil number indicating what number of the edition the print is from, such as 115/850, implying this was print 115 from a total edition of 850.
-However, not all of the editions are numbered, so this can be a good way to spot a fake.
+Often the print will have a pencil number indicating the total and the number of that specific print, such as 115/850, implying this was print 115 from a total edition of 850.
+However, not all of the editions are numbered.

-A lower or higher number does not necessarily imply a higher or lower selling price, except in the case of the prints which were only issued in editions of 75 such as the series of Lithographs that were released in the 1960’s.
-These are very commercial.
+A lower or higher edition number does not necessarily imply a higher or lower selling price, instead it is a combination of scarcity and the style of the print that drives interest and therefore value.
+In the case of the prints that were only issued in editions of 75, such as the series of Lithographs that were released in the 1960’s, these are very commercial.

 Signatures

-Contrary to popular belief not all Lowry prints should be signed, however the majority are.
+Not all Lowry prints should be signed, however it is the signed limited editions that are commercial and collectors’ items.
 The signature on a Lowry print should be in the lower margin of the image beneath the print itself.
-This signature will be in pencil.
+This signature is usually in pencil.
 There will also be a signature on the print itself but this the signature from the original painting and is merely a reproduction like the rest of the image.
-The signature in the margin is by Lowry.

 The combination of the inclusion or exclusion of the signature, Fine Art Trade Guild Stamp and edition number are all indicators of whether the print is genuine or not.